timcurzon/nomad-cluster/README.md

 Check the Vault job allocation status in the Nomad UI: `http://172.16.0.101:4646/ui/jobs/vault`.
 Once the job is running (all allocations successful)...

 1) Access the first Vault UI at http://172.16.0.101:8200, enter 1 for both the "Key Shares" and "Key Threshold" values & click "Initialize" (note these values are *not* acceptable in production environment).
-Copy / note down the "Initial root token" & "Key 1" values
+Download / note down the "Initial root token" & "Key 1" values

 2) Now you have the root token, make a copy of the SaltStack overrides example file & name it `overrides.sls` (located at `saltstack/pillar/overrides.sls.example`).
 Replace the placeholder string "[[insert vault root token value here]]" with the root token value.
 On the host machine then trigger a Vagrant re-provision (this allows Nomad to use Vault)...